walter74ucla/GA-Homework-1-hw-unix-cli-practice/README.md

 * Open the **Terminal app**

+* Your instructor will show you how to clone this repository, which will create a directory with the same name as your repo.

+* `cd` into that directory.

-* Make a directory in the folder created by this clone called `star_wars`.
+* In that directory, create another directory called called `star_wars`.

-* Create a file called `commands.txt`.
+* Also in that directory, create a file called `commands.txt`.
 You will now have the `commands.txt` file and the `star_wars` directory and this `README.md` file side by side in the directory that was created when you cloned this assignment, along with this README.md file.

-* Paste the answer to each numbered question (i.e. the command(s) that accomplished the task) in `commands.txt` once you get it to work.
+* Paste the answer to each numbered question (i.e. the command(s) that accomplished the task) into `commands.txt` once you get it to work.

 * Remember, you can learn about any Unix command by typing `man` and then the command name.
 E.g., `man ls`.
 Type `Q` to get out of the Manual page ("man page") viewer.